Ocura Plasma Pen vs NuzzyPen: The Honest 2026 Comparison

 What the Ocura Plasma Pen actually does

-The conditions it is designed for: skin tags, cherry angiomas, milia, sebaceous hyperplasia, age spots, fine lines, sagging eyelids, acne scars, stretch marks, and sun damage.
-Nine adjustable power settings let you match the intensity to the size and depth of the blemish you are treating.
-More on that device mechanism at MedlinePlus.
+It is designed for skin tags, cherry angiomas, milia, sebaceous hyperplasia, age spots, fine lines, sagging eyelids, acne scars, stretch marks, and sun damage.
+Nine adjustable power settings let you dial a tiny milia at low power and a deeper sebaceous hyperplasia nodule higher, all on one device.
+More on the device mechanism at MedlinePlus.

-After treatment, a small protective scab forms and falls off naturally between Day 3 and Day 7.
+Here is the part you will want to remember when the scab appears.
+After treatment, a small protective scab forms and falls off on its own between Day 3 and Day 7.
 By Week 2 to Week 3, the treated area reveals smooth, clear skin.
-Over 28,000 customers have used this device.
-The rating sits at 4.87 out of 5 across 433 reviews.
+Over 28,000 customers have used this device, and it holds a 4.87 out of 5 rating across 433 reviews.

-If you are treating skin tags specifically, see our full skin tags guide to understand the mechanism in depth before starting.
+If you are treating skin tags specifically, our full skin tags guide walks through the mechanism in depth before you start.

 Side by side: how the two devices compare